-The Public Warrants, which are accounted for as liabilities in our condensed consolidated balance sheets, were valued as of March 31, 2024 and December 31, 2023 at \$\$51,850 and \$451,088, respectively, based on their publicly-traded price.
-The gain in value of the Public Warrants during the three months ended March 31, 2024 and 2023, was \$199,238 and \$319,247, respectively, and was reported within other (income) expense in our condensed consolidated statements of operations.
+The Public Warrants, which are accounted for as liabilities in our condensed consolidated balance sheets, were valued as of September 30, 2024 and December 31, 2023 at \$127,650 and \$451,088, respectively, based on their publicly-traded price.
+For the three months ended September 30, 2024 and 2023, the Company reported a gain in value of the Public Warrants of \$131,100 and \$24,150, respectively, and for the nine months ended September 30, 2024 and 2023, a gain in value of the Public Warrants of \$23,438 and \$378,638, respectively.
+The change in fair value of the Public Warrants was reported within other (income) expense in our condensed consolidated statements of operations.

 Private Warrants - We assumed 7,175,000 Private Warrants, which are not publicly traded, on September 9, 2022.
-These remained outstanding as of March 31, 2024.
-Each whole Private Warrant is exercisable for one share of Common Stock at an exercise price of \$11.50 and is identical in all material respects to the Public Warrants except that the Private Warrants are exercisable for cash (even if a registration statement covering the shares of Common Stock issuable upon exercise of such warrants is not effective) or on a cashless basis, at the holder's option, and will not be redeemable by us, in each case so long as they are still held by the initial purchasers or their affiliates.
+These remained outstanding as of September 30, 2024.
+For every 36 Private Warrants, the holder is entitled to purchase one share of Common Stock at an exercise price of \$11.50 and is identical in all material respects to the Public Warrants except that the Private Warrants are exercisable for cash (even if a registration statement covering the shares of Common Stock issuable upon exercise of such warrants is not effective) or on a cashless basis, at the holder's option, and will not be redeemable by us, in each case so long as they are still held by the initial purchasers or their affiliates.
 The Private Warrants purchased by CleanTech Investments, LLC are not exercisable after July 14, 2026, as long as Chardan Capital Markets, LLC or any of its related persons beneficially own these Private Warrants.

-The Private Warrants, which are accounted for as liabilities in our condensed consolidated balance sheets, were valued as of March 31, 2024 and December 31, 2023 at \$212,476 and \$380,531, respectively.
-The fair value of the Private Warrants was estimated using a Black-Scholes option pricing model using the following assumptions: stock price of \$0.32, no assumed dividends, a risk-free rate of 4.36%, implied volatility of 99.9%, and a remaining term of 3.44 years.
-The gain in the value of the Private Warrants during the three months ended March 31, 2024 and 2023, totaled \$168,055 and \$281,362, respectively, and was reported with other (income) expense in our condensed consolidated statements of operations.
+The Private Warrants, which are accounted for as liabilities in our condensed consolidated balance sheets, were valued as of September 30, 2024 and December 31, 2023 at \$115,257 and \$380,531, respectively.
+The fair value of the Private Warrants was estimated using a Black-Scholes option pricing model using the following assumptions: stock price of \$1.41, no assumed dividends, a risk-free rate of 3.58%, implied volatility of 197.8%, and a remaining term of 2.94 years.
+For the three months ended September 30, 2024 and 2023, the Company reported a gain and loss in value of the Private Warrants of \$109,609 and \$40,973, respectively.
+For the nine months ended September 30, 2024 and 2023, the Company reported a gain in value of the Private Warrants of \$265,278 and \$298,536, respectively.
+The change in fair value of the Private Warrants was reported within other (income) expense in our condensed consolidated statements of operations.

-SPA Warrants - On September 9, 2022 and pursuant to the Securities Purchase Agreement, we issued an aggregate 2,922,425 Original SPA Warrants to the SPA Parties.
+SPA Warrants - On September 9, 2022 and pursuant to the Securities Purchase Agreement, we issued an aggregate 2,922,425 Original SPA Warrants, on a pre Reverse Stock Split basis, to the SPA Parties.
 Upon issuance, each whole Original SPA Warrant was exercisable over its 10-year term for one share of Common Stock at a price of \$20.00 per share, subject to certain adjustments including full ratchet anti-dilution price protections.